madeleineernst/pyMolNetEnhancer/README.md

 To color nodes based on the chemical subclass select 'Fill Color' in the 'Node' tab to the left and choose 'CF_subclass_score' as <i>Column</i> and 'Continuous Mapping' as <i>Mapping Type</i>:
 <img src="IMG/ChemicalClassScoreMapped.png"/>

 All columns related to chemical class information are labeled with 'CF_', and chemical class information at other hierarchical levels of the chemical taxonomy can be mapped analogously (e.g. CF_superclass, CF_superclass_score, CF_class, etc.).
-The .txt output file can also be imported as table into and already existing network in Cytoscape.
+The .txt output file can also be imported as table into an already existing network in Cytoscape.

 ## Map chemical class and MS2LDA substructural information to mass spectral molecular networks <a name="ChemicalClasses_Motifs_to_Network"></a>